 - The student can work an average of 11.8 hours per week during the 18-week spring period ($8.20 x 11.8 hours x 18 weeks = $1,741.68)

-- Many employers can continue to employ a student after the Work-Study award is earned.
+- Many employers can continue to employ a student after the Work-Study offer is earned.
 The student should discuss this option with the employer before developing their weekly work schedule.

 Student Hourly in Addition to Salaried Employment (merit, professional, or graduate assistantship)